Montana Trans Camp 2!

 What COVID precautions are taken?

-We require that all campers take a COVID test 48 hours prior to arrival and once again once at the campground.
-We'll have COVID tests on site and can provide tests for those who need them before arrival.Most of our space is outdoors, except for one shelter.
-We find that the outdoor nature of tent camping is the best COVID precaution, but we will also have masks available on site.
+I require that all campers take a COVID test 48 hours prior to arrival and once again once at the campground.
+I'll have COVID tests on site and can provide tests for those who need them before arrival.The space is entirely outdoors, except for the pit toilet.
+I find that the combination of testing and the outdoor nature of tent camping is a strong COVID precaution, but I will also have masks and hand sanitizer available on site.
 Let's keep each other safe!

 Can my dog come?